-0530-565: ENDOCRINE PHYSIOLOGY CR: 3 PR:0530-533
+0530-565: ENDOCRINE PHYSIOLOGY CR: 3

-An advanced course in neuroendocrine interrelationship, hypothalamo-hypopyseal tracts and hypophyseal portal circulation; hypothalamic control of pituitary function, hypothalamic neurosecretions, releasing and inhibitory factors; control of endocrine function by the hypothalamohypophyseal axis, concept of negative and positive feedback mechanisms; the role of hormones on regulation of homeostatic mechanisms, hormonal regulation of blood sugar, hormonal regulation of fluid volume. electrolvte and osmolar concentration, hormonal regulation of calcium homeostasis and hormonal control of metabolism, methods of investigating endocrine malfunction by chemical methods, bio and radioimmunossays.
+advanced course in neuroendocrine An interrelationship, hypothalamo-hypopyseal tracts and hypophyseal portal circulation; hypothalamic control of pituitary function, hypothalamic neurosecretions, releasing and inhibitory factors; control of endocrine function by the hypothalamohypophyseal axis, concept of negative and positive feedback mechanisms; the role of hormones on regulation of homeostatic mechanisms, hormonal regulation of blood sugar, hormonal regulation of volume. electrolyte and fluid osmolar concentration, hormonal regulation of calcium homeostasis and hormonal control of metabolism, methods of investigating endocrine malfunction by chemical methods, bio and radioimmunossays.

-0530-566: NEUROPHYSIOLOGY CR: 3 PR: Approval of Instructor
+0530-566: NEUROPHYSIOLOGY CR: 3

 Morphology and biophysical properties of membrane: Nerve impulse transmission, intracellular traffic of the neuron, junctional transmission and cellular interactions, transmission at automatic ganglia.

-Central neural control of autonomic functions: Neuronal mechanisms underlying electrical activity of brain.
+Central neural control of functions: Neuronal mechanisms underlying electrical activity of brain.
 Receptor morphology, transduction of sensory stimuli, properties of receptors, modality, specificity threshold, receptor potentials, adaptation projection of sensory impulses, primary sensory area, association areas, sensory testing.
 Vision as an example of sensory coding, retinal receptors, photopic, scotopic colour vision, adaptation, subcortical and cortical organisation: simple, complex, hypercomplex cells, models of data analysis, perception.
-Brainstem organisation of visceral functions, conventional and current concepts, anatomical. physiological and neurochemical hypothalamic organisation, role of hypothalamus in energy metabolism, body fluid homeostasis and thermoregulation, hypothalamic endocrine interaction, cortical limbic, hypothalamic relationship in the control of visceral functions.
+Brainstem organisation of visceral functions, conventional and current concepts, anatomical, physiological and neurochemical hypothalamic organisation, role of hypothalamus in energy metabolism, body fluid homeostasis and thermoregulation, hypothalamic endocrine interaction, cortical limbic, hypothalamic relationship in the control of visceral functions.

-530-567: REPRODUCTIVE PHYSIOLOGY CR: 3 PR: 0530-533
+0530-567: REPRODUCTIVE PHYSIOLOGY CR: 3

 An advanced course in function of the reproductive system.
-Male reproductive system: Structure and function of the testes and secondary sex organs, secretion and actions of testosterone, infertility and Female reproductive system: fertility control.
-Structure and function of ovary, oviduct, uterus, vagina, oogenesis, ovulation, secretion and action of estrogen and progesterone, physiological changes at puberty and the menopause, description of the menstrual cycle and its control by adenohypophyseal hypothalamic and ovarian fertilization hormones. and implantation. pregnancy, including placental function and birth, infertility and fertility control.
+Male reproductive system: Structure and function of the testes and secondary sex organs, secretion and actions of testosterone, infertility and fertility control.
+Female reproductive system: Structure and function of ovary, oviduct, uterus, vagina, oogenesis, ovulation, secretion and action of estrogen and progesterone, physiological changes at puberty and the menopause, description of the menstrual cycle and its control by hypothalamic adenohypophyseal and ovarian hormones, fertilization and implantation, pregnancy, including placental function and birth, infertility and fertility control.